GeorgeHarland/RandomTower/README.md

 Enemies are destroyed by the player's circle weapon or the tower's automatic arrow or powerup attacks.

-There are five powerups currently in the game.
-Try them out by pressing Q W E.
+There are currently five powerups in the game.
+Try them out by pressing Q W E when you have enough gold.

 ## Controls